Comparative Analysis of KYC Requirements on Top Exchanges

 Why KYC Matters

 KYC regulations require exchanges to verify user identity, typically through government-issued IDs, proof of residence, and biometric checks.
-The goals are to prevent money laundering, terrorism financing, and fraud.
+The goals are to prevent money laundering, serious crime financing, and illegal deception.
 However, strict KYC processes can deter users seeking privacy or those in regions with limited access to official documents.

 Exchange-by-Exchange Breakdown